-It is common that those who are charged with DUI manslaughter face harsh penalties.
+It is common for those who are charged with DUI manslaughter to face harsh penalties.
 As mentioned previously, DUI manslaughter is classified as a second-degree felony.
 The penalties for such are listed below:

-- A minimum of a 4-year prison sentence but could increase to up to 15 years.
+- A minimum of a four-year prison sentence but could increase to up to 15 years.

 - $10,000 of fines.

 - Impoundment of your vehicle.

 - The completion of a DUI substance abuse course.

 If you face a DUI manslaughter charge, your penalties are not limited to just one of the above penalties listed.
 There have been cases where a person has faced up to 24 years in prison as a result of their actions.
 If you want to avoid a prison sentence of four years, 15, or even 24, you must get legal assistance today.